devth/devth.com/drafts/2024-04-03-eng-practices.md

 unimportant, non-actionable notifications so that when someone does @mention you for something the notification doesn't get buried.

+If this is something your team is not already good at, you'll need a [Forcing Function] to change behavior.
+One idea would be to use gamification to incentive behavior change.
+Create a leaderboard of PR Reviews Requested with time-to-respond and ratio of Reviews Requested vs Reviews Given.

 ## Autonomy with Accountability

 ## Lazy loading product features